 A playground for outdoor enthusiasts and adventurous explorers alike, the Point Lobos State National Reserve offers visitors the opportunity to experience nature in a unique, primitive setting.
-The reserve is inhabited by several plant communities, fascinating rocks, and other geologic formations, endangered archeological sites, over 20 species of land mammals, and thousands of seabirds.
+The reserve is inhabited by several plant communities, fascinating rocks, other geologic formations, endangered archeological sites, over 20 species of land mammals, and thousands of seabirds.

 Most Popular Destinations in California

 You’ll be spoilt for choice once you arrive in San Diego.
-Graced with 70 miles of coastline and over 100 days of sunshine a year, this vibrant city is the perfect place for travelers who want to explore everything from eye-popping tide pools and lush verdant parks to stellar museums and amazing seafood restaurants.
+Graced with 70 miles of coastline and over 100 days of sunshine a year, this vibrant city is the perfect place for travelers who want to explore everything from eye-popping tide pools and lush verdant parks to stellar museums and fantastic seafood restaurants.

 With a laundry list of kid-friendly attractions, the city is a mecca for families.
-If you’re traveling with kids, take the little ones to the one-of-a-kind Balboa Park, a 1,200-acre National Historic Landmark that is home to museums, nature trails, and the world-famous San Diego Zoo, where you can spot Arctic foxes, leopards, bonobos, and even Chinese alligators.
+If you’re traveling with kids, take the little ones to the one-of-a-kind Balboa Park, a 1,200-acre National Historic Landmark home to museums, nature trails, and the world-famous San Diego Zoo, where you can spot Arctic foxes, leopards, bonobos, and even Chinese alligators.

 Towering Palm Trees, snow-dusted mountains, a clear blue sky, and year-round sunny weather make Palm Springs what it is: the perfect destination for some ultimate relaxation time in the heart of the Sonoran Desert.
-Known as one of the most romantic getaways in Southern California, has been a sought-after destination among Hollywood stars since the 1930s.
+Known as one of the most romantic getaways in Southern California, it has been a sought-after destination among Hollywood stars since the 1930s.

-The ultimate destination for some relaxed self-indulgence, Palm Springs boasts a range of luxurious poolside retreats that are perfect for travelers who want to unwind and relax, aside from featuring lip-smacking restaurants, golf courses, spas, and hot springs.
+The ultimate destination for some relaxed self-indulgence, Palm Springs boasts a range of luxurious poolside retreats perfect for travelers who want to unwind and relax, aside from featuring lip-smacking restaurants, golf courses, spas, and hot springs.

 Whether you are feasting on some eggs Benedict at the French-inspired FARM, visiting a date farm, drinking some Prosecco by the pool at Korakia Pensione, or pampering yourself on Spa La Quinta, you’ll surely have a great time in the city!